 Supplying parameters to MCMICRO

-On this page, you will find more information about how to supply parameters to the pipeline for each of these methods, how to change where intermediate files are stored and how to specify start and stop modules.
+On this page, you will find more information about how to supply parameters to the pipeline for each of these methods, how to change where intermediate files are stored.

-- pipeline-level parameters controlling overall behavior of MCMICROoptions
+• workflow - pipeline-level parameters controlling overall behavior of MCMICRO

-- module-level parameters that will be forwarded to individual tools; the entries are matched againstname
+• options - module-level parameters that will be forwarded to individual tools

-- module specifications, such as container name and version, whether the module uses 0-based or 1-based indexing, etc.
+• modules - module specifications, such as container name and version, whether the module uses 0-based or 1-based indexing, etc. (For advanced users!)

 workflow: